 - Shorter than average blade height

 The Ikkaku Donryu gyuto is a lesser known, but solid entry-level Japanese chef’s knife.
-It sells for well under $100..in fact, at time of writing it was only $54!
+It sells for well under $100.
+As of the last update it was only $62!

 The blade is made of rust-resistant Molybdenum Vanadium steel.
 This is a slightly cheaper and softer steel (56 HRC) compared to many Japanese knives, which helps bring the cost down a bit.
 It will still be harder and sharper than many of your typical German / Western made knives.
 The softer steel does make it easier to sharpen, and less prone to chipping, which may be good for beginners, or if you treat your knives a bit roughly.